What is Soundstage? That’s a great question. Before we get into it, grab a snack, sit back and relax because…

 Instead of the components of the song all running together resulting in a muddy mess, the song is heard as a cohesive whole that works together to bring you an experience like no other.

 Instead of the music being trapped inside your head, you may feel like you’re sitting in the front row.
 Sorta.
-It’s as if the band is playing in front of you, rather than you simply listening to them through headphones.
+It’s as if the band is playing in front of you, rather than simply listening to them through headphones.

 In a nutshell?

 It’s like having a 3D Surround sound system in your headphones.
-Well not that good, but really great spacing and width nonetheless!
+Well, not that good, but really great spacing and width nonetheless!

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.